 The proposed research scheme and a copy of my terms and conditions will be sent to you for your agreement and signature prior to commencement of research.

 The estimate will be valid for one calendar month.

 In the event you do not commission research within this period, a revised estimate will be issued and agreed.

-I give talks to groups, and in April 2017 I presented a workshop at "Who Do You Think You Are?
-Live" in Birmingham.
+I give talks to local family history groups, and have also presented at "Who Do You Think You Are?
+Live" 2017, The Ontario Genealogical Conference 2018,

 For further information or to request an estimate please email me: